-First Eucharist Dates to Note
+2020 First Eucharist Dates to Note

-First Eucharist Prep Session 1: Saturday, February 24th 9:30-11:30am.
+First Eucharist Prep Session 1: Saturday, February 22nd 9:30-11:30am.
 At this session your son or daughter will focus on Baptism and how we are all part of God's family - the Church.
 At least one parent needs to come with your son or daughter for the first 30 minutes of the session.

-First Eucharist Prep Session 2: Saturday, March 24th, 9:30-11:30am.
+First Eucharist Prep Session 2: Saturday, March 21st, 9:30-11:30am.
 At least one parent needs to come with your son or daughter for the first hour of the session.
 This is our banner making session!
 The banners will be used to mark the family pew for the First Eucharist Mass.
 The session will include practice with a tasting of unconsecrated hosts and wine.

-First Eucharist Rehearsal: Monday, May 7, 2018 6:30pm.
-Please bring your son or daughter to the A.V.
-Room.
+First Eucharist Rehearsal: Monday, May 4th, 6:30-8:00pm.
+The room they are to meet in will be noted on their name tag (A.V.
+Room or School Library).

-First Eucharist Mass and Celebration: Saturday, May 12, 2018 11:00am.
-Please have your son or daughter in the A.V.
-Room by 10:30am.
+First Eucharist Mass and Celebration: Saturday, May 9, 2020 10:30am.
+Please have your son or daughter in their designated room by 10:00am (A.V.
+Room or School Library).

 We are looking forward to a truly blessed and happy experience with you and your child as we walk this path for the preparation and reception of the Sacraments of Reconciliation and First Eucharist!
-Please feel free to call or email cmisiak@stedith.org or 734-464-2020 with any questions
+Please feel free to call or email cmisiak@stedith.org or 734-464-2020 with any questions.